LeoPBgit/project-boxcar-brand-guide/memory-bank/activeContext.md

 - Added CSS styling for placeholder elements in placeholders.css
 - Updated memory bank documentation to accurately reflect the project
 - Added SVG download and copy functionality to logo and product sections
+- Improved spacing in the Logo System section, particularly in:
+  - Clearspace & Sizing tab content
+  - Do's and Don'ts section
+  - Logo Downloads section
+- Refined spacing to be more compact while maintaining readability

 ### Impact Analysis
 The replacement of image-based examples with CSS placeholders provides several benefits: